How to respond to common late payment excuses

 Try and find out when the client feels they will be able to pay.
 Often, they’ll tell you that they should have the money in a week or two.
 Then try and find out how much they are currently short by.

-Ask them to pay the difference now and make a second installment in a week or so when the money does come through.
+Ask them to pay the difference now and make a second instalment in a week or so when the money does come through.

 We’re waiting for payment from a third party

-Similarly, they may try and tell you that until they receive payment from a third party, they won’t be able to pay you.
+Similarly, they may tell you that until they receive payment from a third party, they won’t be able to pay you.

-Be quite firm in this case, explaining that you are still expecting to be paid on time as per your terms and conditions.
+Be quite firm in this case, explaining that you are still expecting to be paid on time in accordance with your terms and conditions.

 An internal issue is preventing us from making payments